-- Staff has prepared General Plan amendments related to safety and protection from hazards.
-The update of the Safety Element, which is pending, will bring policies in line with updated State laws and adopted guidance and respond to future conditions created by sea level rise.
-Public hearings on the proposed amendments were conducted in last quarter of 2018 and additional public hearings are scheduled in early 2019.
-The proposed amendments include: - Updated policies in the Safety Element addressing climate change, coastal bluffs and beaches, erosion control, flood hazards, fire hazards, and environmental justice. - Updated air quality policies and relocate the policies from the Conservation and Open Space Element to the Safety Element. - Updated policies addressing land use in the unincorporated areas in the vicinity of the Watsonville Municipal Airport to incorporate regulations from the California Airport Land Use Planning Handbook pursuant to state law, and relocating these policies from the Circulation Element to the Land Use Element. - Updates to the noise policies and relocation from the Safety Element to a new Noise Element. - Staff has drafted proposed amendments to certain public facility and agricultural policies that would be supportive of school employee housing, 100% affordable rental housing, and agricultural employee/farmworker housing, which are scheduled for consideration in Spring/Summer 2019.
+The second part of the amendments related to safety and protection from hazards, which is still pending, will bring policies in line with updated state laws and address future conditions created by sea level rise.
+The proposed amendments include:

-Excepting the adoption of Housing Element updates, including the recent 2015 Housing Element, the General Plan/LCP was last comprehensively updated in 1994.
+- Updated policies in the Public Safety Element addressing climate change, coastal bluffs and beaches, erosion control, flood hazards, fire hazards, and environmental justice. - Updated air quality policies and relocation of the policies from the Conservation and Open Space Element to the Safety Element.

-In order to maintain an effective and up-to-date General Plan, several elements are expected to be revised and updated in 2019/2020 to incorporate sustainability principles by providing for efficient land use, resource protection, economic opportunities, transportation options, adequate housing and quality neighborhoods, as articulated in the vision of the Sustainable Santa Cruz County Plan (2014).
-During 2019/2020, county staff intends to finalize the project description of the Sustainability Policy and Regulatory Update, and to prepare an Environmental Impact Report (EIR) on the package, which will also include proposed code modernization amendments to the Zoning Ordinance along with the General Plan Sustainability Update.
+With the exception of the adoption of Housing Element updates, including the 2015 Housing Element, the General Plan/LCP was last comprehensively updated in 1994.
+In order to maintain an effective and up-to-date General Plan, several elements are expected to be revised and updated in 2020/2021 to incorporate sustainability principles by providing for efficient land use, resource protection, economic opportunities, transportation options, adequate housing and quality neighborhoods, as articulated in the vision of the Sustainable Santa Cruz County Plan (2014).
+During 2020/2021, County staff intends to finalize the proposed amendments associated with the Sustainability Policy and Regulatory Update and prepare an Environmental Impact Report (EIR) on the package, which will also include proposed code modernization revisions to the Santa Cruz County Code.
 The package will amend and update the Land Use, Circulation and Community Design Elements to incorporate sustainability policies and several new land use designations, as articulated in the Sustainable Santa Cruz County Plan.
-After completion of the EIR, the proposed changes are expected to be considered at public hearings by the Planning Commission and Board of Supervisors starting in early 2021.
+After completion of the EIR, the proposed changes are expected to be considered at public hearings by the Planning Commission and Board of Supervisors starting in 2021.